singingwolfboy/touchstone-notes/README.rst

     make
     sudo make install
     sudo cp ../nginx-http-shibboleth/includes/* /etc/nginx/

+Note that this will install nginx at version 1.11.12.
+If a more recent version of nginx is available, you should modify the ``git clone`` line to grab that release.

 This should install nginx, but it doesn't install the files necessary to integrate it with systemd_.
 It would be nice to let systemd handle launching